Customer Journey Analytics overview

 - View Datasets

-Several features in CJA have been renamed to align with industry standards.
-Some updated names include:
+Several features in CJA have been renamed, when compared to traditional Adobe Analytics, to align with industry standards.
+Some updated terminology includes:

 - Segments are now known as 'Filters'.